Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34

 \section{Summary}

-We report an analysis of GHZ2 to understand if we can explain the strength of the high ionization UV lines with the presence of AGN activity.
+We present an analysis of GHZ2 to determine whether AGN activity can explain the strength of the high ionization UV lines with the presence of AGN activity.
 We use the \BEAGLE-AGN SED fitting code to disentangle the stellar, nebular, and AGN contribution to the overall SED of GHZ2 and summarize our findings below:

-\begin{enumerate} \item We find that the best fitting \BEAGLE-AGN model is a SF+AGN model with an IMF cutoff of 100~\Msun.
-The median and 16th and 84th percentile (1$\sigma$) uncertainty for the best fit model are: